GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step12/Tutorial.rst

 For this test problem, the solid and fluid materials are named as ``rock`` and ``water`` respectively, whose mechanical properties are specified in the ``Constitutive`` section.
 In this tutorial, different material models, linear elastic isotropic model (see :ref:`LinearElasticIsotropic`) and Extended Drucker-Prager model (see :ref:`TwoInvariantPlasticity`), are used to solve the mechanical deformation, which is the only difference between the poroelastic and poroplastic cases in this tutorial.

 For the poroelastic case, linear elastic isotropic solid model ``PoroElasticIsotropic`` is used to describe the linear elastic isotropic response of ``rock`` to loading.
-And the single-phase fluid model ``CompressibleSinglePhaseFluid`` is selected to simulate the transport phenomenon of ``water`` upon injection:
+And the single-phase fluid model ``CompressibleSinglePhaseFluid`` is selected to simulate the flow of ``water`` upon injection:

 .. literalinclude:: ../../../../../examples/plasticity/WellboreProblem_PoroElastic.xml
     :language: xml